particle-iot/docs/firmware/firmware.md

 **Note**: When using the default `SYSTEM_MODE(AUTOMATIC)` connection behavior, it is necessary to call `cellular_credentials_set()` with the `STARTUP()` macro outside of `setup()` and `loop()` so that the system will have the correct credentials before it tries to connect to the cellular network (see EXAMPLE).

-The following examples can be copied to a file called `setcreds.ino` and compiled and flashed to your Electron over USB via the [Particle CLI](/guide/tools-and-features/cli).
-With your Electron in [DFU mode](/guide/getting-started/modes/electron/#dfu-mode-device-firmware-upgrade-), the command for this is:
+The following examples can be copied to a file called `setcreds.ino` and compiled and flashed to your {{device}} over USB via the [Particle CLI](/guide/tools-and-features/cli).
+With your {{device}} in [DFU mode](/guide/getting-started/modes/electron/#dfu-mode-device-firmware-upgrade-), the command for this is:

 `particle compile electron setcreds.ino --saveTo firmware.bin && particle flash --usb firmware.bin`

-**Note**: Your Electron only uses one set of credentials, and they must be correctly matched to the SIM card that's used.
+**Note**: Your {{device}} only uses one set of credentials, and they must be correctly matched to the SIM card that's used.
 If using a Particle SIM, using `cellular_credentials_set()` is not necessary as the default APN of "spark.telefonica.com" with no username or password will be used by system firmware.
 To switch back to using a Particle SIM after successfully connecting with a 3rd Party SIM, just flash any app that does not include cellular_credentials_set().
-Then ensure you completely power cycle the Electron to remove the settings from the modem’s volatile memory.
+Then ensure you completely power cycle the {{device}} to remove the settings from the modem’s volatile memory.

 ```C++
 // SYNTAX